Updated on 9/10/2024

 The Oxford Group had a broad focus and was designed to help people overcome their problems by confronting their fear and selfishness.
 Ultimately, Wilson broke away from the group to develop an organization specifically formed to contend with alcoholism, a problem rampant during his era and one that continues to plague millions in the U.S. and abroad.

-More About Who Wrote the Twelve Principles of AA
+Who Wrote the Twelve Principles of AA?

 The Twelve Principles of AA is essentially the work of AA’s founders, but early in AA’s history, the organization listed six principles, many of which were influenced by the founders’ experience with The Oxford Group.
-By 1939 and the publication of The Big Book, Wilson and Smith revised their principles, expanding them to reflect their work and its progress.
-AA is, of course, heavily focused on principles of Christianity, but many of today’s groups have modernized the tenets to reflect a more diverse audience.
-Even so, the 12 Principles of AA have remained its central guiding influence.
-Many people suffering from alcoholism continue to find success in recovery by participating in AA’s program.
+By 1939, with the publication of The Big Book, Wilson and Smith had revised their principles, expanding them to reflect their work and its progress.

 Wilson met Akron surgeon Robert Smith at an Oxford Group meeting.
 Like Wilson, Smith also suffered from alcoholism.
 Both Wilson and Smith found that The Oxford Group’s treatment of sin as a “disease” resonated in discussions of their struggles with alcohol.
 The Twelve Principles of AA drew heavily from these spiritual elements.